 A little bite of sweet and tart from the fresh tomatoes.

 It all comes together, simply dressed with olive oil, lime juice and some red pepper flakes, this is a delightful guilt-free light meal.

 Keep this recipe in your back pocket for one of those hot Summer days when you’re in the mood for a fresh and easy dinner.

-Pour yourself a crisp cold glass of Prosecco, or iced tea and dig into this Shrimp and Avocado Salad.
+Pour yourself a crisp cold glass of Prosecco, or iced tea and dig in.
 It’s simply delightful.